 Difference Between Analog and Digital Signal

-The Difference between Analog and Digital Signal in tabular form is given below.
+Summarising, we have given the various Differences between Analog and Digital Signal in a tabular form below.

 |Difference Between Analog And Digital Signal|